Skittle13/Glua/README.md

-This is a SCP-106 swep with all you need made from Skittle DO NOT REUPLOAD THIS UNTIL YOU HAVE MY PERMISSION
+This are some thinks i made for a SCP-RP server back in 2023 DO NOT REUPLOAD THEM